dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The objective of the Intune App SDK for iOS is to add management capabilities to iOS applications with minimal code changes.
 The fewer the code changes, the less time to market--without affecting the consistency and stability of your mobile application.

 The application needs to be linked to the static library and must include the resource bundle.
-The MAMDebugSettings.plist file is optional and can be included in the package to simulate MAM policies being applied to the application without requiring you to deploy the application via Microsoft Intune.
+The MAMDebugSettings.plist file is optional.
+It can be included in the package to simulate MAM policies being applied to the application without requiring you to deploy the application via Microsoft Intune.
 Additionally, in debug builds, you can apply the policies in the MAMDebugSettings.plist file by transferring the file to the app’s Documents directory via iTunes file sharing.

 ## Build the SDK into your mobile app